Billing & Payment

 Have you been accepted to DeSales University?
 If you haven't done so already, please make your tuition deposit.
 Then, you'll be given access to MyDSU, your one-stop shop for all things DeSales.

 You can also make your deposit in person at DeSales' Office of the Treasurer in Dooling Hall.
-Office Hours are M-F,
+Office Hours are M-F, 8am to

 Call 610.282.1100, ext.
 1343 for more information.

 Fall 2021 Semester

 Payment of your bill is due on or before Monday, August 9, 2021.